SichangHe/CS304_group_project/project7/project7_report.md

 `steps/train_deltas.sh` trains a triphone acoustic model in `exp/triN/` from the model and alignment produced in the last round.
+It uses the delta features and the delta-delta feature of the MFCC features to encapsulate time derivatives.
 It builds the decision tree for the acoustic model at `exp/triN/tree` after collecting questions by phone clustering.
 It then initializes the training graphs,